Guide to Capital One Venture X Rewards benefits

-Earlier this month, Capital One entered the luxury travel credit card market with an economical version of a premium travel card known as the Capital One Venture X Rewards Credit Card.
-Not only does this card offer the opportunity to redeem and earn generous rewards on travel spending, but as part of the Visa Infinite network, it boasts more than a few extremely helpful travel-related benefits as well as other protections and card perks.
+In 2021, Capital One entered the luxury travel credit card market with a more economical premium travel card known as the Capital One Venture X Rewards Credit Card.
+Not only does this card offer the opportunity to earn and redeem generous rewards on travel spending, but as a part of the Visa Infinite network, it boasts more than a few extremely helpful travel-related benefits as well as other protections and card perks.

 What does the Capital One Venture X Card offer?

 Quick card details:

 - Rewards rate: 10X miles on hotels and rental cars booked through Capital One Travel; 5X miles on flights booked through Capital One Travel; 2X miles on all other purchases